DistributedObjectProtocol/web/docs/guide/javascript/connecting-nodes.md

 # Connecting nodes

-The first thing to do is create nodes.
+The first thing to do is create and connect nodes.
 Dop is transport agnostic so is up to you decide how they will communicate.
-In this guide, we will use WebSockets because is the easiest way to create real-time and bidirectional communication.
+In this example, we will use WebSockets because is the easiest way to create real-time and bidirectional communication.

 Assuming we already have a WebSocket connection